Construction of a embankment on the banks of the Mayur River in the town of Khulna in south-western Bangladesh

 Climate change and development Adaptation to climate change

-Climate change threatens countless people's livelihoods – and this threat will increase further in future.
-For that reason, the German Federal Ministry for Economic Cooperation and Development (BMZ) is not only funding climate change mitigation measures; it is also supporting its partner countries in adapting to the unavoidable impacts of climate change and, where adaptation is not sufficient, in dealing with climate change-related loss and damage.
+Three to four billion people – nearly half of the world's population – live in regions that are highly vulnerable to climate change.
+This is posing a threat to their livelihoods and opportunities, and this threat is growing.
+For that reason, the German Development Ministry (BMZ) is not only funding climate change mitigation measures; it is also supporting its partner countries in adapting to the impacts of climate change and, where adaptation is not sufficient, in dealing with climate change-related loss and damage.

 Glacier in Iceland